18F/18f.gsa.gov/_posts/2024-07-16-make-your-spreadsheet-formulas-better.md

 First, we'll start by telling a clear story — a readable, step-by-step narrative that's as easy to read as it is to write.
 Why the emphasis on "ease"?
 Because ideally, our mental effort should be on solving the problem, not on understanding the minutia of the code.

-After telling a clear story, we'll simplify the way we organize the story, so that when readers read our code, the focus is on the most important parts.
+After telling a clear story, we'll simplify the way we organize the story so that the focus is on the most important parts, and readers can understand it better.

 We'll use two formulas to do all of this work: `LET`, and `LAMBDA`.
 It wouldn't be surprising if you'd never heard of them — they've only been introduced to spreadsheet programs in the last several years.
-In that context, it makes sense that the "conventional" way of writing fearsome spreadsheet formulas is the norm — but it doesn't have to stay that way.
+In that context, it makes sense that the "conventional" way of writing fearsome spreadsheet formulas is the norm.

-Let's try out these techniques!

 ### Tell a clear story with LET

 If you've ever wished to be able to name cells or variables in your formula, you can do so by using `LET`.

-To use `LET`, all of the lines except the last one of are in pairs: variable names paired with values.
+To use `LET`, all of the lines except the last one are in pairs: variable names paired with their values.
 In the last line, you write your formula.
 Like this:

 ```sql
 =LET(